Does thinking about the topic of vegan nutrition fill you with uncertainty?

 Play around with it -- there's a LOT of information contained within the pages of that site that you should find useful.

 "Might this be a tad bit overkill, Sass?"

 Over the years our website has been around, we have received some good questions about nutrition.
 Hope you enjoy this collection -- just click the link that interests you and enjoy!

 Click below to see questions from other visitors to this page...

 Are nuts okay on the vegan diet?

-Dr. Esselstyn essentially says no nuts for vegans-is very leery.
-Dr. Campbell has nuts on his approved list - "The China Study" -omits peanuts? …
+Dr. Esselstyn essentially says no nuts for vegans; he's very leery.
+Dr. Campbell has nuts on his approved list.
+"The China Study" omits peanuts. …